LewisNozaki/useReducer-practice-project/README.md

-# useEffect Practice Project
+# useReducer Practice Project
-A simple mock log-in / auth project that utilizes useEffect() and other ReactJS examples.
+A simple mock log-in / auth project that utilizes useReducer() and other ReactJS examples.